tum-ewk/ficus/doc/tutorial.rst

 See :ref:`MIP-Equations-main-ref` for a more detailed description on the effects of activating one of the equations with examples.

-*Edit Example*:
+*Edit Example:*
     Keep all settings deactivated.

     .. csv-table:: Sheet **MIP-Equations**
        :header-rows: 1
        :stub-columns: 1

         Equation,Active
         Storage In-Out, no
         Partload, no
         Min-Cap, no

 Ext-Commodities
 ^^^^^^^^